OX Lasso Ratchets

-OX Straps can also be used to secure small and medium profile tires for tractors and mini loaders such as Toro Dingo by utilizing the same concept.
+OX Straps can also be used to secure small and medium profile tires for tractors and mini loaders such as Toro Dingo.

 Is it tight enough?

-Think of the turf time like a balloon.
+Think of the turf tire like a balloon.
 When you lasso it, the shape of the tire gives to the webbing.
 Because the tire is under pressure, as soon as you start ratcheting, you get a reactionary force from the air pressure in the tire.
-Test to see the lasso is tight when you grab the webbing half way between the tire and the ratchet to see if there is any extreme movement.
+Test to see that the lasso is tight when you grab the webbing half way between the tire and the ratchet.

 What is DOT looking for in safe tie-downs?

-Large wheeled loaders require 4 chain and binder tie-downs pulling 4 directions.
+- Large wheeled loaders require four chain and binder tie-downs pulling in four directions.

-Purdue University published an excellent guide to securing loads.
+- Purdue University published an excellent guide on securing loads.

 How about securing attachments?